langchain-ai/langgraph/docs/docs/cloud/how-tos/stateless_runs.md

 # Stateless Runs

 Most of the time, you provide a `thread_id` to your client when you run your graph in order to keep track of prior runs through the persistent state implemented in LangGraph Cloud.
-However, if you have your own database to save runs and don't need to use the built in persistent state, you can create stateless runs.
+However, if you don't need to persist the runs you don't need to use the built in persistent state and can create stateless runs.

 ## Setup